The Running Programme for Beginners 2019

 Convinced of these benefits some people are keen to start running: just a mile or so to get started.
 Sadly, they discover that just running round the corner feels like a mile.
 Some press on and end up getting injured.
 So the trainers are retired to the cupboard and the ambition resigned to "I tried it once but I couldn't do it".

-From Monday 12th February BRJ will be putting on its annual Beginner's Programme which has been designed to guide and support you at every stage on the way to becoming a runner.
+From Monday 14th January BRJ will be putting on its annual Beginner's Programme which has been designed to guide and support you at every stage on the way to becoming a runner.
 The programme is based upon sound principles of running fitness and technique.
-The twelve-session Beginner's Programme will progress through walking and running with the aim of everyone achieving the goal by the end of the programme of running non-stop around the 5K of the local parkrun at Hinchingbrooke Park.
+The initial phase will be twelve-fourteen sessions progressing through walking and running with the aim of everyone achieving the initial goal of running non-stop around the 5K of the local parkrun at Hinchingbrooke Park during the school Easter holidays in April.

 The training programme you will follow involves weekly meetings with the group on Monday evenings, then repeating the sessions twice independently each week.
 In previous years participants on the course arranged to meet up in smaller groups to complete these repeating sessions together, they became running buddies.